 Now, there are a few tricks I have up my sleeve to make a kick ass soup and I am happy to share them.
 So here goes, (excuse the detail but I think its worth it).

-7 Foundations to a BRILLIANT MINESTRONE SOUP:
+7 Foundations/Rule to a BRILLIANT MINESTRONE SOUP

 No 1: Never make less than a 2 litre portion, make 3 or 4 litres and eat throughout the week or freeze into small portions or larger ones.
 Instant comfort, you’ll thank yourself at some stage.